-- Pursue measures including design alternatives such as overhead crossings to improve the coordination of pedestrian and vehicular access around Young Circle including options for redirecting traffic flow in the event of limiting vehicular areas within the downtown core. - b.
-Augment the circular form of Young Circle by encouraging the development and redevelopment of buildings that reinforce the circle. - Consider design elements that would enhance the significance of Young Circle and its visual and physical connectivity to the downtown core.
+- a.
+Pursue measures including design alternatives such as overhead crossings to improve the coordination of pedestrian and vehicular access around Young Circle including options for redirecting traffic flow in the event of limiting vehicular areas within the downtown core. - b.
+Augment the circular form of Young Circle by encouraging the development and redevelopment of buildings that reinforce the circle. - c.
+Consider design elements that would enhance the significance of the ArtsPark at Young Circle and its visual and physical connectivity to the downtown core. - d.
+Encourage the reconfiguration of Block 57 as per the ULI Study.